kubermatic/terraform-provider-kubermatic/examples/openstack/README.md

 # OpenStack Example

-This examples shows how to create Kubermatic project and deploy Kubernetes cluster on OpenStack using Terraform.
+This examples shows how to create MetaKube project and deploy Kubernetes cluster on OpenStack using Terraform.

 To run, set up your OpenStack provider credentials.
-Configure Kubermatic host address.
+Configure MetaKube host address.

 Running the example